February 2022: Take this Moment

 For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.

-What if God were to use this last season to re-orientate and sharpen us?
-Rather than seeking ‘normality’ might we be ready for God’s invitation to a new direction and opportunity to walk a different path?
+If we understand that God's presence is with us, then in our questions might we also be ready for God's invitation to a new direction and opportunity to walk a different path?
 It is possible, that God would speak to us about a new shape our lives will take in the days ahead.
 Are we listening?

 We have been made for more than the everyday grind.
 We have something to offer to the story which is still to be written for our communities, towns and cities.
 God has a plan for how he will use our lives for his glory.